thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Appendix_C.md

   this hybrid, something of each was lost.
 They are thus *slightly* lesser than humans, and *entirely* outside the intended, natural hierarchy.
-Despite having greater capabilities in some ways, they have deficits in others, most notably, they are overall *less free.*
+Despite having greater capabilities in some ways, they have deficits in others, most notably, they are overall *less free.*  Think of mules, they have advantages, in certain circumstances, over both donkeys and horses, but they are not really a stable species at all, and in some ways (specifically fertility) less than either.

   In angelic beings, there is very little potentiality in knowledge, when they learn something, they learn it fully and completely, not gradually come to